Kicksecure/usability-misc/README.md

 Ships a FoxyProxy add-on configuration file for use with Tor Browser.

-Provides apt-get-noninteractive that is a simple wrapper around apt-get, that sets all required environment variables to make it interactive as well as to prevent systemd service starts and restarts during apt-get.

 Sets mousepad as the default editor for environment variable VISUAL is unset and if mousepad is installed.